 Delayed ejaculation refers to a difficulty or inability of a man to reach an orgasm and ejaculate semen.
 Both physical and psychological issues can cause a man to be unable to climax.

 We use the term “men” and “male” in this article to refer to sex assigned at birth and to reflect terms historically used to gender people.
 Sex and gender exist on spectrums and a person’s gender identity may not align with these terms.

 If a person with a penis takes longer than 30 minutes to ejaculate, despite a typical erection, it is considered delayed ejaculation.

-Delayed ejaculation affects around 1 to 4 percent of men.
+Delayed ejaculation affects around

 It can result in distress for both the man and his partner.
 It can trigger anxiety about general health, low libido, and sexual dissatisfaction.
 Relationship problems include a fear of rejection for both parties and concern for couples who wish to start a family.

 Most men will experience delayed ejaculation at some point in their lives, but for some, it is a lifelong problem.